Google Gemini Explained: Overview of Gemini AI Models

 Google AI Studio suggests talking to Gemini Live but made a spelling mistake

-In an article published by Business Insider, ten questions are posed to both ChatGPT, which is based on the GPT-4 model, and Google Gemini, which is based on Gemini Pro.
-The article paints a different picture: Gemini continues to act cautiously, especially when it comes to sensitive topics such as politics or sexuality, presumably to avoid missteps like those it made in its early days.
-Gemini provides more structured, cautious answers, while ChatGPT – now model GPT-5 – appears more emotional and open in tone, particularly through the use of emojis.
+In an article published by Business Insider, Ten questions are posed to both ChatGPT, which is based on the GPT-4 Model, and Google Gemini, which is based on Gemini Pro.
+The article paints a different picture: Gemini continues to act cautiously, especially when it comes to sensitive topics such as politics or sexuality, presumably to avoid missteps like those made in its early days.
+Gemini provides more structured, cautious answers, while ChatGPT — now model GPT-5 — appears more emotional and open in tone, particularly through the use of emojis.

 From a technical perspective, both systems are steadily catching up.
 Gemini currently performs very well in multimodality benchmarks (processing of text, image, audio, video).
 GPT-5, on the other hand, is a leader in logical thinking, complex reasoning, and scientific applications.
 OpenAI also relies on highly specialized submodels and advanced API functions, while Google's Gemini focuses more on seamless integration into its own ecosystem and everyday applications, as well as creative functions such as video creation (Veo).